lending-llama/lending-llama-2021-11/extras/transcript.md

-### Mutation Testing – Obscure, Conceptually Fascianting Technique
+### Mutation Testing – Obscure, Conceptually Fascinating Technique

 > Bugs, or *mutants*, are automatically inserted into your production code.
 Your tests are run for each mutant.
 If your tests *fail* then the mutant is *killed*.
 If your tests passed, the mutant *survived*.
 The higher the percentage of mutants killed, the more *effective* your tests are.
 >